mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 grpc.send(encoded_image)
 ```

-The point here is that Protobuf is not really helping.
+The key feature here is that Protobuf is not really helping.
 Given that it is one of key points of gRPC, differences between REST and gRPC cannot be that high here...
 Let's check this with real numbers :)

 ## 1. Base benchmark

-First thing we wanted to do is to check if we were able to reproduce those benchmarks we found on the web.
+First thing we wanted to do is check if we were able to reproduce those benchmarks we found on the web.
 The idea is simple, create two equivalent REST and gRPC servers and measure the time they take to process and respond to different requests.
 The gRPC server has been implemented using [python grpc library](https://grpc.io/docs/languages/python/basics/){:target="_blank"}{:rel="noopener noreferrer"} and we have used [FastAPI](https://fastapi.tiangolo.com/){:target="_blank"}{:rel="noopener noreferrer"} for the REST one.

 <div class="post-center-image">